vuxcode/pr1-project-Pinetwig-codes/README.md

 ## Project Description

-This project is a HTML based RPG-like game experience inspired by Disco Elysium, Betrayal at the House on the Hill and DnD among others.
+This project is a HTML-based RPG-like game experience inspired by Disco Elysium, Betrayal at the House on the Hill and DnD among others.

 Player creates a simple character with different stat-values that are then tested through checks during gameplay.
 Stats include Strength, Motorics, Intuition and Health.

-The overall goal with the program was to learn JavaScript by experimenting with "game engine" like structure which align with my personal interests.
+The overall goal with the program was to learn JavaScript by experimenting with "game engine" like structure which aligns with my personal interests.

 ---